-This is a story that focuses on a very specific issue in American society of today, an issue that can have serious repercussions on the fabric of American society in future- the opioid epidemic.
-The rapid increase of the intake of opioid drugs in the USA has made the life harder for some communities and none can face the burnt more than Huntington, West Virginia where the rate of overdose is almost 10 times higher than the national average.
+This is a story that focuses on a very specific issue in the American society of today, an issue that can have serious repercussions on the fabric of American society in the future- the opioid epidemic.
+The rapid increase of the intake of opioid drugs in the USA has made life harder for some communities and none can face the burnt more than Huntington, West Virginia where the rate of overdose is almost 10 times higher than the national average.
 The title pays homage to three courageous women of the community who are giving their everything to fight this rising concern.
 It’s very moving and sheds light on a serious problem that has plagued America of today.

 Read More: Best Thriller Movies on Netflix

 3. The White Helmets (2016)